 It's true.
-They woke up and found themselves out in the great American wilderness, citizens of midwestern municipalities with names devoid of imagination, lacking even the charm and poignant wonder of the early nineteenth century romance with Biblical and Indian names—they found themselves living in recently spawned artificial communities on the edges of great and decaying cities with sterile names like Lake Forest, Park Ridge, Glen Oaks, High Ridge.
+They woke up and found themselves out in the great American wilderness, citizens of midwestern municipalities with names devoid of imagination, lacking even the charm and poignant wonder of the early 19th century romance with Biblical and Indian names—they found themselves living in recently spawned artificial communities on the edges of great and decaying cities with sterile names like Lake Forest, Park Ridge, Glen Oaks, High Ridge.
 And they weren't hungry anymore.
 They had stopped one day by the side of the road and saw, as if for the first time, the strip malls and realized that they weren't hungry anymore.

 Anyway.
-In my thirty-fourth year of our life's way, a representative son of my wandering people, I happened to find myself in New York City.
+In my 34th year of our life's way, a representative son of my wandering people, I happened to find myself in New York City.
 It was a cross-roads of sorts.
 Actually, "it is hard to speak of what it was/that savage forest, dense and difficult/which even in recall renews my fear/—so bitter—death is hardly more severe!"
 I woke up and there I was walking the wild and dank streets of the East Village, staring astonishedly at the new K-Mart right there at Astor Place.
 I was lost apparently.
 And I wasn't hungry.

 So what I'm saying is that it was a strange time.
 I was open to things.
 I had a big crack in the sole of one of my shoes.
 And so my left foot was always wet.
 I was aware of things of which I otherwise wouldn't be.

 "My name is Jane Windom.
 I am a spiritual wife of Brother Joseph.
 I have been sealed to him unto eternity.
 I am walking to Deseret."